buikeDev/buikeDev/README.md

 ## 🔥 Currently Igniting

-- 🚀 Building **JobMatch AI** - An intelligent job-search platform powered by AI
+- 🚀 Building **Talentrah AI** - An intelligent job-search platform powered by AI
-- ✍️ Developing **DevBlog** - A technical blogging platform for developers
+- ✍️ Developing **NemeBlog** - A technical blogging platform for developers
 - 🤖 Experimenting with AI wrappers and innovative web applications

 ## 🛠️ Technical Arsenal